goodericdong/web1/public/slides/04-slide/04-slide.knit.md

 .large[
 - Suppose you buy a Government of Canada bond for $1,170.60.
 The bond has a $1,000 face value, a 5% annual coupon and a 3% YTM and matures in 10 years.

-- One year later, you sell the bond when the YTM was 2%.
+- 2 years later, you sell the bond when the YTM was 2%.
 What is your holding period return?
 ]
 <img src="05-hpr.png" width="55%" style="display: block; margin: auto;" />